-The musings of a mere Christian, a Baptist minister, who seeks to glorify Jesus Christ through making disciples in a wonderful, broken world.
-As a free church theologian, Dr. Yarnell's views are (it should go without saying) prayerfully and entirely his own.
+Below are a few select musings from a mere Christian, a husband and father, and a Baptist minister, who seeks to glorify Jesus Christ through making disciples in a wonderful yet broken world.
+As a free church theologian, Malcolm’s views are, of course, prayerfully and entirely his own.

 The recent film “Noah” has garnered attention and criticism.
 I have especially followed with interest the secondary conversation between the promoters and critics of the movie.
 For instance, in a recent movie review, Dr. Brian Mattson describes “Noah” as a Gnostic recasting of the biblical story.
 This follows in the line of what some have seen as Hollywood’s trend of pushing Gnostic ideology (e.g., “The Da Vinci Code”), as well as the current scholarly focus on the Gnostic Gospels.